QubesOS/qubes-doc/external/configuration-guides/vpn.md

    ;;
    esac
    ~~~
-   You can add in above script following if you want (it is not necessary)
+   (Optional) You can add in above script following if you want

    vpn_dns="X.X.X.X"

    addr="X.X.X.X"

-   Replace X.X.X.X with DNS Addresses provided by your VPN (like 10.8.0.1 in Mullvad,10.0.254.2 in IVPN,103.86.99.100 in NordVPN etc. We do not endorse any particular VPN.
-These are just example to understand the concept)
+   Replace X.X.X.X with DNS Addresses provided by your VPN.

    Save the script.

    Make it executable.

        sudo chmod +x /rw/config/vpn/qubes-vpn-handler.sh